supermax-33/superfile-backend/ENDPOINTS.md

 **Error states**
 - `400 Bad Request` if no files are attached, a file type is disallowed, a file exceeds the size limit, or the space lacks a vector store.
-- `403 Forbidden` if the caller does not own the target space.
+- `403 Forbidden` if the caller is not at least an `EDITOR` member of the space.
 - `404 Not Found` if the space does not exist.

 ### `GET /api/v1/files`
-Lists files owned by the authenticated user
+Lists files from spaces where the authenticated user is a member.
+Optional filters (`spaceId`, `status`) narrow the results.

 **Example Response**
 ```json